We take a closer look at the life of His Royal Highness Prince Henry Duke of Gloucester, the son of King George V and Queen Mary.

 In 1928, Henry’s father made him Duke of Gloucester, Barron Culloden, and Earl of Ulster.
 These titles linked him with three different parts of the UK, in the form of England, Scotland, and Northern Ireland.

-During a hunt in Africa, Henry embarked on an affair with Beryl Markham, but when word got out, there was an enormous outcry.
+During a hunt in Africa, Prince Henry Duke of Gloucester embarked on an affair with Beryl Markham, but when word got out, there was an enormous outcry.

-Henry began drinking excessively and was kept busy deliberately by his father to keep him out of trouble.
+Prince Henry Duke of Gloucester began drinking excessively and was kept busy deliberately by his father to keep him out of trouble.